 Where is the spiritual discernment in this scramble?

-Recently, I became aware of the nominating committee process of Strawberry Creek Meeting in Berkeley, California (see sidebar).
+Recently, I became aware of the nominating committee process of Strawberry Creek Meeting in Berkeley, California (see sidebar, below).
 I found it grounded in the process of meeting for worship and that worship kept the goals of the committee in focus.
 The FGC committee has used the process with, for me, moving spiritual results.
 Out of our worship a person’s name arose that surprised us all.
 When I approached the person with the outcome of this process, he said that he had been looking for a leading in a similar direction.
 I am convinced that the Spirit guided us together.

 Curious about the history of the Strawberry Creek process, which lists Eleanor Warnock’s name as its author, I wrote to the meeting.
 The present clerk of their nominating committee, Leslie Leonard, replied that the document was written in 1980, “in the early period of our history, and fortunately several of our founding members felt compelled to articulate the process for the many new seekers in the meeting.”